tdurouchoux/dsview_vault/topics/Concept/Corporate lobbying.md

 type: Concept
 ---

-The influence exerted by companies and organizations on legislation, particularly regarding the AI Act, which faced significant lobbying efforts.
+The influence exerted by companies on legislation, particularly concerning the AI Act, which has faced significant lobbying efforts.